The Narconon Residential Treatment Facility in Caliente

 Caliente, NV 89008

-For this reason, the Narconon program is not a 28-day program where you leave residential treatment when the 28 days is up, ready or not.
-When a person graduates from substance abuse treatment at Narconon Nevada, they have the tools to make drug-free decisions for the rest of his or her life.
+For this reason, the Narconon program is not a 28-day program where you leave residential treatment when the month is up, ready or not.
+When a person graduates from substance abuse treatment at Narconon in Nevada, they have the tools to make drug-free decisions for the rest of his or her life.

 Nevada Drug Treatment and Addiction

 As much of Nevada is arid, unusable land, the attentions of drug trafficking groups are naturally drawn to Las Vegas in the south and Reno in the north.
 Casinos thrive in both cities, and people drawn to gambling are sometimes also drawn to drug abuse as well as alcohol consumption.
 The channels for getting drugs into these areas are simple: in the north, they travel down I-80 from Sacramento or San Francisco.
 In the south, they can come on many routes.
 I-15 from Southern California, I-40 up from Phoenix or following the tourist routes into "Sin City."
 Buses, aircraft, personal vehicles and commercial trucks all transport the drugs that visitors to Las Vegas might need to make their parties complete.